Triple-T/gradle-play-publisher/CONTRIBUTING.md

 ### Building the plugin

-1. Run `./gradlew publishToMavenLocal -Dbootstrap`
+1. Run `./gradlew publishToMavenLocal`
 1. Make your changes
-1. Test them live by running `./gradlew t[StandardTaskName]`, e.g. `./gradlew tPublishBundle`
+1. Run the tests with `./gradlew test`
+1. Ensure your changes work in a live environment: `(cd testapp && ../gradlew taskName)`, e.g.
+   `(cd testapp && ../gradlew publishBundle)`

 ### Adding new features